 We later learn that Bert has passed away not long after this moment.

-Of all the names the Mad Men writers could have given Bert’s housekeeper, Hattie is a notable choice.
+Of all the names the Mad Men writers could have given Bert’s housekeeper, Hattie is a notable one.
 It brings to mind Bob Dylan’s “The Lonesome Death of Hattie Carroll,” a true-story ballad about a black barmaid killed by a wealthy young tobacco heir who received a slap on the wrist for his crime.
 The song came out at the peak of the civil rights folk music movement in 1963 and painted a stark picture of the chasm between the serving class and those with inherited privilege.

 And now, in the scene that matters most, Hattie shares Bert’s couch for the solemn, sublime moment of the moon landing, with all the closure for Bert this implies.